Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

       sizes:
       - !Vector3 {x: 5, y: 5, z: 5}
       rotations: [0]
-      # colors:
-      # - !RGB {r: 204, g: 0, b: 204 }
-      # note that the SpawnerButton is a modular object, but the colors are fixed for each module in order to remove the
+      # Note that the SpawnerButton is a modular object and the colors are fixed for each part of the game object in order to remove
-      # ...occurance of each module having the same color, which would be confusing for the player/agent on which module to interact with.
+      # ... the occurance of each part having the same color, which would be confusing for the player/agent.
       moveDurations: [0.1]
       resetDurations: [1.0]
       rewardNames: ["GoodGoal", "BadGoal", "GoodGoalMulti"]
       rewardWeights: [100, 0, 0]
       spawnProbability: 1.0
       maxRewardCounts: [-1, -1, -1]
-      rewardSpawnPos: !Vector3 {x: 25, y: 0, z: 23} # the position where the reward will be spawned.
+      rewardSpawnPos: !Vector3 {x: 25, y: 0, z: 23} # The position where the reward will be spawned.
 ```

 <p align="center">